Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 Also March 23, the N.C.
 High School Athletic Association said high school sports will remain suspended through at least May 18.
 The association previously had suspended practice and play in spring sports through April 6.

 Guilford County Schools is closed to students.
-School buildings and administrative offices are open to the public only from 10 a.m. to 2 p.m. weekdays.
-Visitors to schools won't be allowed past the main office.
+School buildings and administrative offices are open to the public only from 10 a.m. to 2 p.m. weekdays, but will be closed after Friday to comply with the county's stay-at-home order.
+Most employees are working remotely.

 The school district on March 24 set up Wi-Fi hotspots in parking lots of eight public schools.
 These internet access points are Herbin-Metz Education Center, Hunter Elementary, McNair Elementary, Simkins Elementary and Western Middle in Greensboro; Jamestown Middle and Christine Joyner Greene Education Center in Jamestown; and Eastern High School in Gibsonville.